Wally Ris: 1948 London Olympics

 In individual competition, he won a second gold in the men's 100-meter freestyle (57.3), finishing a half-second ahead of U.S. teammate Alan Ford (57.8).

-Ris was a star swimmer at Crane Technical High in Chicago.
-He then attended the University of Iowa, where he was a member of the Iowa Beta chapter of Sigma Alpha Epsilon and swam for the Iowa Hawkeyes swimming and diving team in National Collegiate Athletic Association (NCAA) and Big Ten Conference competition from 1947 to 1949.
-He was the NCAA national champion in the 100-yard freestyle in 1948 and 1949.
+Honors

 Ris was inducted into the International Swimming Hall of Fame as an "Honor Swimmer" in 1966.
+He is a member of the Helms Hall of Fame, and the Iowa Hall of Fame.

-He was born in Chicago, Illinois and died in Mission Viejo, California.
+Ris died of a heart attack in his home in Mission Viejo, California on December 25, 1989.
+He was survived by his wife Virgina Lee Ris, two sons and two daughters.